matheussartori/ts-algorithms/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/) version 20.0 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
   - After installation, verify that the commands `node -v` and `npm -v` are functioning in your terminal.
 You may need to restart your system for these commands to work properly.
+  - **IMPORTANT!** You may want to install a version manager for Node.js, such as [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows).
+These tools allow you to switch between different versions of Node.js easily, being very useful when working on multiple projects with different Node.js versions.
+  - **LINUX/MAC USERS:** If you installed node through the `nvm`, you can install global packages with the `-g` flag normally.
+If you installed node through the official website, you may need to use `sudo` to install global packages.

 - Any code editor or IDE of your choice.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/), but here are some other popular options:
   - [Fleet](https://www.jetbrains.com/fleet/)